Skip to main content

 The media_dirs line specifies a list of directories where Core should search for media.
 It can also be a relative path, in which case during media indexing it will be appended to the platform's list of root folders.
 This definition is also used to match a file to the launcher during scans.

 The execute line is the command which will be run when a token is scanned which matches to this launcher.
-This value will be run as is through the console or shell on the platform, with the text [[media_path]] replaced with the resolved absolute path to the media scanned.
+This value will be run as is through the console or shell on the platform, with expression variables replaced by their values.

 Save this file, restart Zaparoo Core, and then run a media database update.
 You should see all the media detected for this launcher and launchable when scanned!